You thought making the money was the hard part…

 Philanthropy must be more than merely strategic.
 It has to have soul.
 We help our clients to address those pesky “philosophical” questions that get to the heart of who they are and aspire to be as philanthropic agents of social change.

-We partner with donors to develop grant portfolios infused with the intelligence and personality that characterize inspired family philanthropy.
-We assist our clients with pre-grant due diligence, post-grant evaluation and grants management.
+We develop grant portfolios infused with the intelligence and personality that characterize inspired family philanthropy, assisting donors with pre-grant due diligence, post-grant evaluation and grants management.

 Positively giddy over the Virginia Cavaliers once-every-thirty-five-year-run to the Final Four, I cannot resist saying a little something about college hoops.
 You will likely think that I am forcing a pass into the low post here, but it really is my contention that you can learn more than a little about systems thinking by watching